DaveShepperd/ODS2/README.md

 These sources were snatched from the github [HERE](https://github.com/crwolff/ods2) and hacked up quite a bit.
 I don't know how to contact crwolff to let him know.

 I only built and tested this version on a few different Linux systems.
 Specifically Fedora 39, Ubuntu, Ubuntu under WSL and PiOS v8 (32 bit version on a Pi5).
+Added rules to build on Mingw-64 and MSYS2 (either 32 or 64 bit).
+It won't build under MinGw-32.
+The readline libs are a potential problem under Windows.
+You might want to always build with USE_READLINE=0 when building under MinGW and MSYS2.
+YMMV.

 The changes I made: